 Harvard requires several short essays in addition to the Common App personal statement:

-- Personal statement: 650 words—pick a topic that reveals who you are, not what you've achieved
+- Personal statement: 650 words—pick a topic that reveals who you are, not what you've achieved.
+Our guide on how to write a college essay walks through this process step by step

 - Supplement essays: 150-word responses covering identity, intellectual curiosity, extracurriculars, education, and a roommate letter